Heavy rain and thunderstorms for Bay of Plenty

 Rain with possible thunderstorms are forecast for the region today.

-MetService has issued a heavy rain watch for Bay of Plenty, east of Whakatāne, between 8am and 8pm.
+MetService issued a fresh heavy rain watch this morning for Bay of Plenty, east of Whakatāne, between 9am and midday.

+"A period of heavy rain with thunderstorms possible.
+Rainfall amounts may approach short term warning criteria, especially about the ranges," MetSetvice said.

 The rest of the region can expect rain and showers all day with thunderstorms possible in the afternoon.